A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

 \section{Introduction}

 A central aim in contemporary algorithm design is to minimize the worst-case complexity of an algorithm for a given (supposedly) hard computational problem in a fine-grained sense.
-The underlying goal is to reveal the optimal runtime witnessed by (1) an algorithm with worst-case complexity $T(n)$ on instances with parameter $n$, and (2) a lower bound that excludes improvements to $T(n)^{1-\eps}$ time for some constant $\eps >0$.
-For some problems, it is an especially intriguing question whether natural runtimes of the basic algorithms solving them are optimal.
-One of the most important instances of such a question for an NP-complete problem is about improvements over a relatively direct\footnote{In principle, it is natural to assume the Set Cover instance has $n$ elements and $\poly(n)$ sets, but an algorithm by Bj\"orklund et al.~\cite{BjorklundHK09} solves Set Cover instances in $\Os(2^{n})$ time irrespective of the number of sets.} dynamic programming algorithm for Set Cover: \begin{openquestion} Can Set Cover with $n$ elements be solved in $\Os((2-\eps)^n)$ time, for some $\eps >0$? \end{openquestion} Unfortunately, Question~\ref{q1} seems to have a fate similar to the Strong Exponential Time Hypothesis (that is about a similar improvement for the CNF-SAT problem): While there is an increasing interest and dependence on its validity (see e.g.~\cite{subset-sum-lower, krauthgamer_et_al:LIPIcs:2019:10284}), we seem to be far from resolving it.
+The underlying goal is to reveal the optimal running time witnessed by (1) an algorithm with worst-case complexity $T(n)$ on instances with parameter $n$, and (2) a lower bound that excludes improvements to $T(n)^{1-\eps}$ time for some constant $\eps >0$.
+For some problems, it is an especially intriguing question whether natural running times of the basic algorithms solving them are optimal.
+One of the most important instances of such a question for an NP-complete problem is about improvements over a relatively direct dynamic programming algorithm for Set Cover: \begin{openquestion} Can Set Cover with $n$ elements be solved in $\Os((2-\eps)^n)$ time, for some $\eps >0$? \end{openquestion} Here and throughout the paper, we use the $\Os$ notation to hide factors polynomial in the input size.\footnote{In principle, it is natural to assume the Set Cover instance has $n$ elements and $\poly(n)$ sets, but an algorithm by Bj\"orklund et al.~\cite{BjorklundHK09} solves Set Cover instances in $2^nn^{\Oh(1)}$ time irrespective of the number of sets.} Unfortunately, Question~\ref{q1} seems to have a fate similar to the Strong Exponential Time Hypothesis (which is about a similar improvement for the CNF-SAT problem): While there is an increasing interest and dependence on its validity (see e.g.~\cite{subset-sum-lower, krauthgamer_et_al:LIPIcs:2019:10284}), we seem to be far from resolving it.

 Therefore, it is natural to study Question~\ref{q1} for special cases of Set Cover.
 And indeed, improved algorithms of the type asked in Question~\ref{q1} were already presented for instances with small sets~\cite{Koivisto09}, (more generally) large solutions~\cite{Nederlof16}, and for several other cases (see e.g.~\cite{GolovnevKM16}).